ELMO-FKZ/HiTeacher-client/README.md

 ## Demo

-Here is a working live demo : https://classroom-kolz.onrender.com/
+Here is a working live demo : https://classroom-elmo.vercel.app

+## Backend Repository

+Here is the link to the backend repository : https://github.com/ELMO-FKZ/HiTeacher-server

 ## Features